Last Updated on June 1, 2023 by Dave Schoenbeck

 Most small business owners have little experience in hiring salespeople.
-They use their instincts and learn by trial and error, often looking for characteristics of successful salespeople they’ve hired in the past.
+So instead, they use their instincts and learn by trial and error, often looking for characteristics of successful salespeople they’ve hired in the past.
 But hiring the wrong salesperson can have serious repercussions for your business, causing you to waste time and resources without closing any sales.

 Confidently identify what great salespeople can help you hire the right person for the job at the outset.
 Here’s what you need to know about what makes a successful salesperson: